voxeet/comms-sdk-dotnet/docs/documentation/unity/getting-started/initialization.md

 Connect the `On Start` event to the input trigger of the `Initialize` node, of which the output trigger connects to the `Demo Conference` input trigger.

-To keep things simple for now, uncheck the `Spatial Audio` option in the `Demo Conference` node.
-This is because unless you have provided your spatial position, the default platform behavior for the spatial audio conference is `no rendering`, which means you will not hear any audio.
-Unchecking the `Spatial Audio` flag informs the platform to always render the audio for the local participant.
+> To keep things simple for now, set the `Spatial Audio` option to `none` in the `Demo Conference` node.
+This is because unless you have provided your spatial position, the default platform behavior for the spatial audio conference is **no rendering**, which means you will not hear any audio.
+Setting the `Spatial Audio` flag to `none` informs the platform to always render the audio for the local participant.
+In the next sections we will explain how to setup the spatial audio conference.

-### Step 3.
+## Step 4.
 Set up the Client Access Token
 You should have signed up in Dolby.io by now.
 In the app that is automatically created for you in the dashboard, acquire a temporary Client Access Token and paste in the **String** literal.
 Then, connect to the `Access Token` input of the `Initialize` node.
 For security reasons, the token you acquired will expire in 12 hours.
 You will have to provide a new token after the expiration.

 The following visual scripting example illustrates how to connect the nodes together once you acquired a Client Access Token from the dashboard.